bbauska/Coursera-Bootstrap/readme.md

 And then that will take you through a set of steps which will enable you to configure your package.json file.

-Let\'s proceed with that for our Git test project.
+Let&apos;s proceed with that for our Git test project.

 Here I am in the git-test folder in my terminal window.